wdzeng/edge-addon/README.md

 - `access-token-url`: your access token URL.
 - `upload-only`: (boolean) `true` indicates this extension will be uploaded without publishing (you'll have to publish it manually); default to `false`.
-- `check-credentials-only` : (boolean) only test if given credentials are working; do not upload or publish the extension; enabling this option will ignore `product-id`, `zip-path`, and `upload-only` and make these options optional; default to `false`.

 Example: